Feudal and Dark Ages in BHGS Challenge 2015

 On the right, my Crossbowmen were already starting to come off worse against the Samurai bowmen, losing bases and cohesion.
 The enemy Ninja force (yes, seriously) were locked in hand to hand fighting with my own Medium Spearmen for the rights to outflank the opponents bow-armed infantry formation.

 On the left however my infantry were making heavy going of getting to grips with the opposing foot, as their skirmishers had been forced to withdraw under Samurai bowfire leaving the soft, arrow-attractive underbelly of Poor Pikemen in the firing line, literally and figuratively, and as their general attempted to restore their morale the advance of the whole line stuttered to a halt.
-They attacked as if possessed with the spirit of Steffan the chicken-castrator's carrion-eating Viking undercrackers!
+By now many men had fallen under the baleful influence of Johannes the Papaphobic's grave-robbing nipple clamps!
 The Vikings had pushed a big hole in the enemy line and were now fanning out to both sides.

 L'Art de la Guerre hint - you can try to rally a unit, or move - not both in the same turn.
 Deciding what to do is one of the most agonizing decisions in the game!